 David has an extensive knowledge of psychological, sociological, cultural and biological aspects of addiction and mental health recovery, and healing from trauma.
 He has been a writer, educator, researcher, community developer and recovery (healing) advocate.
 He moved to Perth from the UK in late-2008.

 David was a neuroscientist for 25 years, working primarily on brain dopamine systems.
 In the early 1980s, he spent a very stimulating three years as a postdoctoral fellow with Nobel Laureate Professor Arvid Carlsson in Goteborg, Sweden.
-He also worked in the United States at Yale University in New Haven and Sinai Research Institute in Detroit.
-He returned to the UK to take up a prestigious five-year Personal Fellowship from the Science Research Council and set up his own neuroscience laboratory.
+He also worked in the United States at Yale University School of Medicine in New Haven and Sinai Research Institute in Detroit.
+He returned to the UK to take up a prestigious five-year Senior Fellowship awarded by the Science and Engineering Research Council and set up his own neuroscience laboratory.
 He was then awarded a five-year Welcome Trust Award and moved his laboratory to the University of Wales Swansea.

 In 2000, David decided that focusing on brain chemistry and using drug treatment was not the answer to helping people overcome addiction and mental health problems.
 ‘It is not what is wrong with a person, but what is happening or has happened to that person that influences their wellbeing.’

 David received widespread recognition for his grassroots initiative Wired In, which empowered people to recover from substance use and associated problems, as well as for developing the online community Wired In To Recovery (which had 4,000 members and 7,500 blogs), Recovery Stories website and Daily Dose news portal.
 For several years, he wrote a popular bi-weekly education column for Drink and Drugs News, the leading UK magazine in the field.
 David played a key role in the development of the Recovery Advocacy movement in the UK, working to catalyse activity at a grassroots level.